energysistem/manuals/42677-Tower WIFI/en/105-redpropia.md

 - You don't need a router.

 Limitations:
 - You cannot establish a Multiroom connection.
-You will only control one speaker in App mode.
+You will only control one speaker in APP mode.
 - You won't have access to the Internet on the device that you're currently using.